 Once you have arrived at Plaza de Mulas, you will spend several nights in our own campsite, fully prepared to make your trip around the magnificent South American Mountain, as comfortable as possible.
 With tents for eating, another for the kitchen, a third tent for equipment storage, and toilets.
 Here excellent workers, who will prepare delicious meals and provide an excellent service, will attend you.
 The advantages of our campsite are not only its commodities, but also the direct contact with nature.
 This will allow you to start preparing your body for the challenging ascent.

-Trekking to the Horcones Glacier
+Trekking to the Horcones Glacier and Mt.
+Bonete Climbing

-We think that during the resting day in the base camp, a short trek in the area of Plaza de Mulas is useful and interesting.
-You will have an introduction class about the use of crampons and the guides will give you some advices that will help you on your way to the top of the mountain.
+Acclimatization is a dynamic process for which your body needs a minimal activity and it helps to increase the body’s responsiveness to the changes in altitude.
+Due to this, two important activities will be done: on day 6, you will do a short trek in the area of Plaza de Mulas - useful and interesting – and you will have an introduction class about the use of crampons and the guides will give you some advices that will help you on your way to the top of the mountain.
+On the day 7, you will climb Mt.
+Bonete; this is an important step in the acclimatization process

 Our guides